Anonymous surveys for your patients' inner circle. Get the perspectives that transform treatment.

 2x

-improvement rate when therapists
+higher improvement rate when therapists receive structured feedback from outside the session

 Four steps.
 Five minutes to set up.
 Insights that change sessions.